Featherston Community Board

 Terms of Reference for the Featherston Community Board

-Your 2025-2028 Featherston Community Board.
-From left to right – Tui Rutherford (Chair), Warren Maxwell, Anne Hynds, Cr Rachel Clarke, Tanja Schubert-McArthur (Deputy Chair).
-Cr Rupert Watson.
+Above: The 2025-2028 Featherston Community Board, left to right: Tui Rutherford (Chair), Warren Maxwell, Anne Hynds, Cr Rachel Clarke, Tanja Schubert-McArthur (Deputy Chair), Cr Rupert Watson.

-You can email the Featherston Community Board – featherstoncommunityboard@swdc.govt.nz
+You can email Featherston Community Board at featherstoncommunityboard@swdc.govt.nz

 Members of the Featherston Community Board for the 2025-2028 triennium are as follows:

-Tui Rutherford (Chair) has resigend from the community board, a by-election is currently underway for his replacement.
+Tui Rutherford (Chair) has resigned from the community board and a by-election is currently underway for his replacement.

 Tanja Schubert-McArthur (Deputy Chair) – tanja.schubert-mcarthur@swdc.govt.nz